January 28 and February 2, 2017

 Clutching the paper of good fortune in our hands, we joined the throng up the temple steps.
 It was dark and packed, the aroma of incense weighed heavily in the air.

 After a mouthful of ice cream sandwich, we partook of non-edible culture.
-I may have been reacquainted with a mikoshi, a traditional palanquin borne by a few good men on their shoulders during Shinto festivals, I saw a decade earlier in Asakusa.
+I was reacquainted with a mikoshi, a traditional palanquin borne by a few good men on their shoulders during Shinto festivals, I saw a decade earlier in Asakusa.
 No Japanese had ever told me exactly what it contained.
 The practice brought to mind my country’s Catholic tradition of carrying the image of the Baby Jesus through the streets during a town fiesta.

 So went my Sensō fix.
 Or so I thought.
 As I emerged from the subway one night, I caught a familiar figure on the dark sidewalk.
 It was my Japanese friend, Taka.
 He invited me to join him on an after-hours stroll through the temple.
 Was I still riding high on my omikuji lucky streak?
 I shivered with excitement, or more likely with the winter’s night chill.